 • Network Simulation: Network analyzers can simulate network traffic to measure latency in a controlled environment.
 This allows network administrators to test different scenarios and identify potential latency issues before they occur in the real world.

-• Network Visualization: Network analyzers can provide a visual representation of network traffic and latency, allowing network administrators to quickly identify potential issues and take corrective action.
+• Network Visualization: Network analyzers can provide a visual representation of network traffic and latency, called network visualization, allowing network administrators to quickly identify potential issues and take corrective action.

 In summary, network analyzers are essential tools for measuring latency because they can capture packets, analyze protocols, generate traffic, simulate networks, and provide network visualization.